Olly Alexander Is Electric At The Wiltern The Years & Years Frontman's Energy Causes Rapturous Dancing

 Having released their sophomore album Palo Santo earlier this year, their setlist was a solid mix of cuts from their latest release, and healthy dose of songs from their debut album.

 I briefly made mentioned of it above, but all throughout their performance, it felt like I was in an intimate club setting.
-The of the music and the performance exuded an energy that forced you sway your hips with beat.
+The music and the performance exuded an energy that forced you sway your hips with beat.
 As Olly danced about the stage, I felt like he was welcoming all into his cathedral to dance with him(he has previously said in interviews that the dancefloor can be as sacred as a church).
 The audience was particularly lively on this night, and happily obliged his directive.